The role of the Axiom of Choice in proper and distinguishing colourings: Introduction

 \section{Introduction}

-Through the paper we use standard terminology of graph theory and set theory.
-For notions which are not defined here see \cite{diestel} or \cite{Jech}.
-Colourings in this paper are not necessarily proper unless stated otherwise.
 Let $c$ be a vertex or an edge colouring of a graph $G$.
 We say that an automorphism $\varphi$ of $G$ \emph{preserves} $c$ if each vertex of $G$ is mapped to a vertex of the same colour or each edge of $G$ is mapped to an edge of the same colour.
-We say that $c$ \emph{breaks} an automorphism $\varphi$ of $G$ if $c$ is not preserved by $\varphi$.
-Call a colouring $c$ \emph{distinguishing} if the only automorphism which preserves $c$ is the identity. \emph{Distinguishing number} $D(G)$ of a graph $G$ is the least number of colours in a distinguishing vertex colouring of $G$.
-Similarly, \emph{distinguishing index} $D'(G)$ of a graph $G$ is the least number of colours in a distinguishing edge colouring of $G$.
+Call a colouring $c$ \emph{distinguishing} if the only automorphism which preserves $c$ is the identity.
+If a colouring $c$ is a mapping into ordinal numbers (or any well-ordered set) we can think about the number of colours in $c$.
+The \emph{distinguishing number} $D(G)$ of a graph $G$ is the least number of colours in a distinguishing vertex colouring of $G$.
+Similarly, the \emph{distinguishing index} $D'(G)$ of a graph $G$ is the least number of colours in a distinguishing edge colouring of $G$.
 Distinguishing vertex colourings were introduced by Babai \cite{BAB} in 1977 under the name \emph{asymmetric} colourings during his study of the complexity of the graph isomorphism problem \cite{babaiisomorphism}.
 Distinguishing edge colourings were introduced by Kalinowski and Pil\'sniak \cite{KP}.

-In this paper we study proper and distinguishing colourings in ZF so without assuming the Axiom of Choice.
-Proper colourings without the assumption of the Axiom of Choice were investigated by Galvin and Komjáth \cite{galvin}, who proved that the existence of the chromatic number of every graph is equivalent to the Axiom of Choice.
+In this paper we study proper and distinguishing colourings in ZF, hence without assuming the Axiom of Choice.
+Proper vertex colourings in ZF were investigated by Galvin and Komjáth \cite{galvin}.
+They proved that the existence of the chromatic number of each graph is equivalent to the Axiom of Choice.
 Distinguishing colourings and proper edge colourings in ZF were not previously investigated.

 In most of the papers about infinite graphs some version of the Axiom of Choice is used though not always explicitly.
 The most popular methods often involve Zorn's Lemma or Kőnig's Lemma.
-In particular, proofs for general bounds for chromatic number \cite{bruijn}, chromatic index \cite{lake}, distinguishing number \cite{LPS} and distinguishing index \cite{PS} of connected infinite graphs in terms of their maximum degree use Kőnig's Lemma in the case of locally finite graphs and the Axiom of Choice for general bounds.
-We show that in all these cases the use of the Axiom of Choice or respectively Kőnig's Lemma is necessary.
-Note that similar problems for not connected graphs often lead to different results (see for example \cite{Herrlich} p.
-109--116).
+In particular, proofs of general bounds by a function of $\Delta(G)$ for chromatic number \cite{bruijn}, chromatic index \cite{lake}, distinguishing number \cite{LPS} and distinguishing index \cite{PS} of connected infinite graphs all use Kőnig's Lemma in the case of locally finite graphs and the Axiom of Choice in the form of Hessenberg's Theorem for general bounds.
+We show that in all these cases the use of Kőnig's Lemma or respectively the Axiom of Choice is necessary.